vdclab/gene_presence_abscence/Readme.md

 - error: destination of the error log.
 - job-name: name of the job on HiPerGator.

+Only the account and qos parameters need to be changed, the other values can be left as defaults.

 [▲ Back to table of content ▲](#table-of-content)

 ### Step C4: run the workflow